Deardan History, Family Crest & Coats of Arms

 The surname Deardan was first found in Lancashire at Dearden, near Edenfield, Bury where the name derives from the Old English word "deor" meaning "deer," and "denu", which meant "valley," collectively meaning "the valley of the deer."

 Early History of the Deardan family

-Another 161 words (12 lines of text) covering the years 1281 and 1130 are included under the topic Early Deardan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Deardan research.
+Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Deardan History in all our PDF Extended History products and printed products wherever possible.

 Deardan Spelling Variations